 Heat Pump vs HVAC Systems

-Heat Pump HVAC Systems in Santa Rosa CAThere are a number of differences when comparing the use of a furnace and air conditioning vs heat pump installation.
+There are a number of differences when comparing the use of a furnace and air conditioning vs heat pump installation.
 Heat pumps are more efficient than furnaces and air conditioners because they don’t generate heat, they move it.
 This makes them ideal for use in places with moderate climates like Santa Rosa.
 Let’s take a closer look at how the dual function of a heat pump stacks up against its more specialized competition

 Heat Pump vs Furnace